-5.0 Designated Safeguarding Lead (DSL)
+5.0 DESIGNATED SAFEGUARDING LEAD (DSL)/SAFEGUARDING LEAD

+5.1 School

-- 5.1 With the support of the governing body and proprietor, the Headteacher (or equivalent) must appoint one individual to be the lead DSL and make arrangements for there to be a deputy DSL who will manage any immediate safeguarding incidents in the DSL's absence.
-The DSL must be an appropriate senior member of the leadership team and, along with deputies, will receive DSL training every two years. - 5.2 The Headteacher (or equivalent) must ensure that job descriptions for the DSL and Deputy DSL are kept on personnel files and clearly state their responsibilities. - 5.3 The DSL (or deputy) must always be available during school hours for staff to discuss any concerns.
+With the support of the governing body and proprietor, the Head of School (or equivalent) must appoint one individual to be the lead DSL and make arrangements for there to be a deputy DSL who will manage any immediate safeguarding incidents in the DSL's absence.
+The DSL must be an appropriate senior member of the leadership team and, along with deputies, will receive DSL training every two years.

+The Head of School(or equivalent) must ensure that job descriptions for the DSL and Deputy DSL are kept on personnel files and clearly state their responsibilities.

+The DSL (or deputy) must always be available during school hours for team members to discuss any concerns and have a thorough knowledge and understanding of the full KCSIE 2024 guidance.